mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ~~~~~

 When a participant A wants to establish a group with B and C, it
-first downloads InitKeys for B and C.  It then initializes a group state
+first downloads `UserInitKeys` for B and C.  It then initializes a group state
-containing only itself and uses the InitKeys to compute Welcome and Add messages
+containing only itself and uses the `UserInitKeys` to compute `Welcome` and `Add` messages
-to add B and C, in a sequence chosen by A.  The Welcome messages are
+to add B and C, in a sequence chosen by A.  The `Welcome` messages are
 sent directly to the new members (there is no need to send them to
 the group).
-The Add messages are broadcasted to the Group, and processed in sequence
+The `Add` messages are broadcasted to the Group, and processed in sequence
 by B and C.  Messages received before a participant has joined the
 group are ignored.
-Only after A has received its Add messages
+Only after A has received its `Add` messages
 back from the server does it update its state to reflect their addition.